UN to vote on resolution to authorize one-year deployment of armed force to help Haiti fight gangs - World News

 The resolution would authorize the force for one year, with a review after nine months.

-The force would be allowed to provide operational support to Haiti’s National Police, which is underfunded and under-resourced, with only some 10,000 active officers in a country of more than 11 million people.
+The force would be allowed to provide operational support to Haiti’s National Police, which is underfunded and under resourced, with only some 10,000 active officers for a country of more than 11 million people.

 The force would also help secure “critical infrastructure sites and transit locations such as the airport, ports, and key intersections.”
 Powerful gangs have seized control of key roads leading from Haiti's capital to the country's northern and southern regions, disrupting the transportation of food and other goods.